 - Weigh out an equal amount of regular sugar and pour over the berries.
 Stir the sugar and strawberries together, mashing some of the berries to release the juice.
 Cover and set aside for several hours to allow the juices to start flowing.
 Refrigerate in very warm weather.

-- Bring the pot to a boil, stirring constantly.
+- Add the lemon juice and bring the pot to a boil, stirring constantly.
 Boil for about 20 minutes, and then test the jam by spooning a small amount onto a very cold plate.
 If the jam gels it is ready, if it remains liquid, keep boiling, up to about 30 minutes.
 Mine took the full 30 minutes.
 If you are in doubt, keep boiling.

 - Ladle the hot jam (be very careful, it's super hot) into the jars, filling them almost full.
 Put the lids on and immediately turn the jars upside down.